 Executive Committee – Chair

 Graeme Bunton is manager of public policy at Tucows, and was elected as Chair of the Registrar Stakeholder Group in July 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
 Prior becoming the Chair, he served the group as the Vice Chair.
 The chair, in consultation with the executive committee and members, organizes the work of the Stakeholder Group and conducts Registrar Stakeholder Group meetings.
 The chair often confers with others in the ICANN community on Registrar-related policy and business issues, and is the primary point of contact between the Registrar Stakeholder Group and ICANN staff.

 Executive Committee – Vice Chair, Technical Operations

-Tobias Sattler is the CIO of united-domains AG and was elected as Vice Chair of the Registrar Stakeholder Group in October 2016, and re-elected to serve a second term concluding in June 2018.
+Tobias Sattler is Board Member / CTO at united-domains AG and was elected as Vice Chair of the Registrar Stakeholder Group in October 2016, and re-elected twice to serve a 3rd term concluding in June 2020.
 The Vice Chair assumes leadership of the Registrar Stakeholder Group in the absence of the Chairman; manages the development of Registrar Stakeholder Group technical and operational positions intended for the wider ICANN audience to meet prescribed timelines and deadlines; reports technical & operational activities of interest and import to the Registrar Stakeholder Group on a regular basis.

 Executive Committee – Treasurer

 Executive Committee – Secretary

 Kristian Ørmen is the Domain Specialist at Larsen Data and was elected as Secretary of the Registrar Stakeholder Group in July 2017, and re-elected to serve a second term concluding in June 2020.
 The Secretary assists the Chair in conducting Stakeholder Group business as well as other duties including managing the groups’ ballots and elections, taking and distributing minutes at meetings, conveying information to the members, management of the web site, and encouraging new members to join.

 The Registrar Stakeholder Group elects three GNSO representatives and one Nominating Committee member.